SAP-archive/yaas-node-template/README.md

+**Due to the retirement of YaaS, this repository is archived and will no longer be maintained.**

 # YaaS node.js service template

 This service is very simple implementation of wishlist service used in YaaS getting started guides.